Home page of Dr. Christophe Zaroli

 Some advantages of SOLA tomography:

-• Models are accompanied with information on their resolution and uncertainty.
+• SOLA tomographic models (proxies) are accompanied with their resolution and uncertainty.

-• Models can be free of averaging-bias effects, and fit the data.
+• SOLA models are free from averaging-bias effects, and can fit the data.

 • Data-kernels can be fully exploited (if no model space discretization).